 When should a landlord return the security deposit back to the tenant?

 As per the North Carolina Landlord Tenant laws, you have 30 days to return the security deposit back to the tenant after they move out.
-If you made any deductions to the deposit in North Carolina, then you must provide your tenant with an itemized list of the same.
+If you made any security deposit deductions to the deposit, then you must provide your tenant with an itemized list of the deductions.
 If a landlord fails to return the deposit then they may leave themselves liable.

-In the event you don’t have the forwarding address, you must hold on to the deposit for six months.
+In the event you don’t have the forwarding address of the old tenant, you must hold on to the deposit for six months.

 If you own multiple properties, it can be tricky to keep track of these deadlines and procedures.
 You can avoid potential headaches with security deposits by instead choosing to work with a property management company.